-For the EIEP pilot and other submissions to EM, search peer review will be conducted at the protocol, full review and update stages.
-Ideally, search methods will be peer reviewed at the protocol stage and issues, whether serious or minor, can be addressed before the full search is run; however, some submissions coming into the pilot will not have been assessed at the protocol stage and there are different reporting standards for full reviews and updates.
-Search peer review of full reviews and updates is needed to identify issues with the conduct of the search that may have impacted retrieval of eligible studies and to ensure the search methods are reported according to the MECIR standards.
+Ideally, search methods will be peer reviewed at the protocol stage and issues, whether serious or minor, can be addressed before the full search is run; however, some submissions may not have been assessed at the protocol stage.
+Search peer review of full reviews and updates may be needed to identify issues with the conduct of the search that may have impacted retrieval of eligible studies and to ensure the search methods are reported according to the MECIR standards.

 If you identify issues at the full review or update stages with the conduct of the search that are unlikely to impact retrieval of eligible studies, please identify these as “suggested revisions” so they may be addressed for future updates of the review.

-If you identify issues at the full review or update stages with the conduct of the search that are likely to prevent eligible studies from being retrieved, please identify these as “required revisions” so they may be included in the assessment and final recommendation of the Central Editorial Service.
+If you identify issues at the full review or update stages with the conduct of the search that are likely to prevent eligible studies from being retrieved, please identify these as “required revisions” so they may be included in the assessment and recommendation to the editorial team.

 Question 12: Do I need to assess all the database strategies for a protocol that reports strategies for multiple sources?